 - Two DiMarzio humbuckers and one Fender single-coil pickup

 Over the years I’ve made a few modifications and repairs, but nothing major.
 I had to replace the Floyd Rose Original (with another Floyd Rose Original).
 The plastic volume and tone knobs disintegrated and I replaced them with black knurled knobs, and I’ve added some Dunlop Straplocks.
 Other than that, the guitar is stock.

 The Talon is a dark and resonant-sounding guitar thanks to the soft basswood body.
 Unplugged, I’d compare it to the woodiness of a stand-up bass in some ways.
 I have other basswood guitars, but they don't quite have the same warmth as the Talon.

-The DiMarzio humbucker in the bridge position is a hot pickup with good midrange growl.
-It has nice output without while retailing good note separation and articulation.
-I've use it for everything from '80s glam metal to extreme death metal and it comes through time and again.
+The DiMarzio humbucker in the bridge position is a hot pickup with a good midrange growl.
+It has nice output while retailing good note separation and articulation.
+I've used it for everything from '80s glam metal to extreme death metal and it comes through time and again.